AretasSensorNetworks/APIExamples/python/sensor-data-query-and-visualization/README.md

     # get an authorization token from the API
     API_TOKEN = gettoken()
 #### Querying Data
 Querying data can be done a number of ways and the data query endpoints contain many options (decimation, moving average, smoothing, outlier filtering, indexes, etc).
-To get started with a basic data query though, use the following example (note the access token header):
+To get started with a basic data query is pretty easy:

     import sensor_data_query as sdq
     sdq.query_sensor_data_basic(mac, None, start, end, 1000000)

 ### Running the code
 Make sure you: